Card Melt, an eerie trick that fools the best of them.

-One thing i will add is try to use a deck with a good design on the back of the cards..
+One thing I will add is try to use a deck with a good design on the back of the cards..
 It makes it easier to disguise the gimmick.
 Use your thumb too to hide the corner.

 I keep the gimmicked card in a small card folder with one card of a different back so it becomes what is known as a packet trick..

 You will find that term occasionally on Free magic tricks and illusions and it means a small group of cards that create an effect..

 Do you like the Trick?
 What would you do with it?
 Have you performed it and how well did it work?
-Post you comments below and let others know your thoughts
+Post your comments below and let others know your thoughts

 Click below to see contributions from other visitors to this page...